 Strategies to manage E-waste in India

-Reducing the volume of E waste is the ideal route for having to deal with it.
-Design engineers should make sure the product is made to be re-used, and must be repairable.
+Reducing the volume of E-waste is the ideal route for having to deal with it.
+Design engineers should make sure the product is made to be re-used and must be repairable.
 The next stage of prospective options for reducing e-waste is reuse and recycling.
 The amount of e-waste produced is reduced by recovering metals, plastics, glass, and others.
-It is need of the hour for manufacturers and legislators to act reasonably and address the various critical components in a coordinated way.
+It is the need of the hour for manufacturers and legislators to act reasonably and address the various critical components in a coordinated way.

 E-waste recycling in India

-Eco friendly recycling of E-waste necessitates advanced technology and procedures that are not only costly, but also necessitates specialized training and experience.
-The ability to acknowledge or ascertain the presence of dangerous or possibly toxic constituents, as well as highly desired constituents, and then employ the company's skills and process mechanisms to effectively recycle all of these streams is needed for proper recycling of complicated structures.
+Eco-friendly recycling of E-waste necessitates advanced technology and procedures that are not only costly but also necessitate specialized training and experience.
+The ability to acknowledge or ascertain the presence of dangerous or possibly toxic constituents, as well as highly desired constituents, and then employ the company's skills and process mechanisms to effectively recycle all of these streams is needed for the proper recycling of complicated structures.

 E-waste recycling machine in India

 - Different machines for recycling E-waste are as follows:

 - High-speed turbine grinding machine